spatialos/UnrealGDK/SpatialGDK/Documentation/content/schema.md

 # Schema

-SpatialOS uses [schema (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/concepts/schema#schema) to generate APIs specific to the SpatialOS components in your game world.
+SpatialOS uses [schema (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/concepts/schema#schema) to generate APIs specific to the components in your project.
 These APIs define how you can operate on entity components within SpatialOS.

 ## Generating schema